 This exercise will provide a first-hand introduction to the challenges that face many large organizations as they try to innovate and at the same time ensure the safety of their products.
-There is little common agreement on the best approaches to adopt and hence you will be working in an area of active research, which is also a focus for public, government and commercial interest.
-The exercise will underline the uncertainty that often characterizes risk assessment in safety-critical engineering - for example, credible attempts to use quantitative techniques will attract high marks especially if you can validate assessments of the probability and consequence of particular hazards.
-You should consider the role of regulators in the development process; this is covered in the early part of the course including the use of process based software standards.
-Recall also that regulators must protect safety but also, where possible, enable companies to develop new markets.
+There is little common agreement on the best approaches to adopt to the potential impact of climate change and hence you will be working in an area of active research, which is also a focus for public, government and commercial interest.
+The exercise will underline the uncertainty that often characterizes risk assessment in safety-critical engineering - for example, credible attempts to use quantitative techniques will attract high marks especially if you can validate assessments of the probability and consequence of particular hazards arising from climate change.
+You should consider the role of regulators in the development process; this is covered in the early part of the course.